 Purpose and overview of this resource 4

 PART ONE: Understanding the requirements of HPE scholarship 5

-The HPE Scholarship specification and performance standard 6
+The HPE Scholarship specification, performance standard, and assessment schedule 6

-Assessment Schedule for 2020 8

-Summary of the Assessment Report for New Zealand Scholarship HPE 2020 11
+Assessment Report for New Zealand Scholarship HPE 2023 13

-Important NZQA and New Zealand Curriculum links 14
+Scholarship preparation activity using the Top Scholar report 16

-Teacher (or other adult) support 16
+Teacher (or other adult) support 17

-Scholarship administration 17

-A suggested process for preparing your submission 18
+A suggested process for preparing your Scholarship submission 18

-PART TWO I Independing the veguinements of a critical evaluation 20
+PART TWO: Understanding the requirements of a critical evaluation 20

-PART TWO: Understanding the requirements of a critical evaluation What is a critical evaluation - as an outcome?
-20
+What is a critical evaluation - as an outcome?
+21

 What is critical thinking as a process for learning?
 23

 Being a critical user of digital information 25

-Using (critical) reflections 26
+Using (critical) reflections 27

-osing (critical) reflections 20

-PART THREE: Understanding HPE knowledge 28
+PART THREE: Understanding HPE knowledge 29

-The importance of showing HPE knowledge in a Scholarship report 29
+The importance of showing HPE knowledge in a Scholarship report 30

 What is 'knowledge' and what is 'information'?
-30
+31

-The HPE underlying concepts 32
+The HPE underlying concepts 33

-Health Education specific knowledge 36
+Health Education specific knowledge 37

-Topic-related information, data, and evidence
+Topic-related information, data, and evidence 41

-PART FOUR 42
+PART FOUR 43

-Topic selection 43
+Topic selection 44

-PART FIVE: Writing a report 53
+PART FIVE: Writing a report 54

-Format of the assessment 54
+Format of the assessment 55

 What is a report (and not an essay)?
 56

 Critical writing 57

-Template 61
+Template Peferoneing styles 61 64

-Referencing styles 64
+Referencing styles 04

 REFERENCES AND ACKNOWLEDGEMENTS 65